 Unfortunately, current infrastructures are not sufficient.
 They can not keep up with the pace of constant change in the market and are lacking in the resources needed for the maintenance and constant updates of these systems.
 Resources that can no longer be allocated to innovation or product development.
 In simple terms, you will not survive if you don’t innovate.

-Lenders are looking for a technology that works transparently with existing systems, while benefiting from the competitive advantage afforded by a digital approach.
+Lenders are looking for a technology that works transparently with existing systems while benefiting from the competitive advantage afforded by a digital approach.
 This changing landscape needs a revolutionary, modular approach based on the digital.

-The Core Banking Platform integrates the best market solutions, including KYC (e.g. Onfido and Ariadnext), document collection, aggregation of banking data (Tink and Budget Insight) and even electronic signatures with YouSign to make the user experience more fluid by minimising required actions in a move towards the ultimate ‘one-click’.
+The Core Banking Platform integrates the best market solutions, including KYC (e.g. Onfido and Ariadnext), document collection, aggregation of banking data (Tink and Budget Insight) and even electronic signatures with YouSign to make the user experience more fluid by minimizing required actions in a move towards the ultimate ‘one-click’.
 The platform uses Open APIs to intuitively integrate with partner servicing tools and with the sales journeys of their purchasing and e-commerce partners.
-Naturally "data-oriented", it collects both internal and external structured and unstructured data, while also offering more conventional data collection methods like OCR.
-Finally, this model takes some of the latest advances in AI and scoring solutions (Algoan) to respond to the expectations of immediacy, personalisation, and a smooth customer experience.
+Naturally data-oriented, it collects both internal and external structured and unstructured data, while also offering more conventional data collection methods like OCR.
+Finally, this model takes some of the latest advances in AI and scoring solutions (Algoan) to respond to the expectations of immediacy, personalization, and a smooth customer experience.